-The Australian Lithospheric Architecture Magnetotelluric Project (AusLAMP) is a collaborative, national survey that acquires long-period magnetotelluric (MT) data.
+The Australian Lithospheric Architecture Magnetotelluric Project (AusLAMP) is a collaborative, national survey that acquires long-period magnetotelluric (MT) data across Australian continental.
 It aims to provide significant additional information about Australia’s geodynamic framework as well as valuable precompetitive data for resource exploration.
-Significant progress has been made under Geoscience Australia's Exploring for the Future program.
+Significant progress (Figure 1) has been made under Geoscience Australia's Exploring for the Future program.

-- Image the electrical resistivity (and conductivity) structure of the continental lithosphere;
+- Image the electrical resistivity (or conductivity) structure of the continental lithosphere;

-- Identify and characterise resistivity of the major structures (e.g. domain boundaries, faults, shear zones, sedimentary basins, fluid pathways, thermal structure) in the crust and upper mantle;
+- Identify and characterise resistivity of the major structures (e.g. domain boundaries, faults, shear zones, fluid pathways) in the crust and upper mantle;

 - Add to the knowledge base for improving scientific understanding of geological processes on national and regional scales;